 Russia imports and exports a massive array of raw materials and finished products, including woods, minerals, vehicles, machinery, foods.

-If you are committed to expanding your business reach, especially to the east of Europe and East Asia, you might want to consider to learn Russian as a starting point.
+Suppose you are committed to expanding your business reach, especially to the east of Europe and East Asia.
+In that case, you might want to consider learning Russian as a starting point.

 It will help you negotiate and close deals favorably.